v12mike/we_universal/README.md

 phpBB style: [we_universal](https://www.phpbb.com/customise/db/style/we_universal/)
 ==========================================================================

-we_universal is a modern, clean style for **phpBB 3.2.x**.
+we_universal is a modern, clean style for **phpBB 3.3.x**.
 It uses principles of flat design and Responsive Web Design technique.
-Fits great on desktops and various mobile devices.
+It fits great on desktops and various mobile devices.
 This style is suitable for all kinds of forum communities and it is compatible with all major browsers.

 we_universal is built on top of prosilver and uses [template + asset